nikwit/worldtube-scalar-kerr/basic-tutorial.md

 The radii of the excision spheres are changed dynamically according to equation 3 of our recent [letter](https://arxiv.org/pdf/2410.22290), corresponding to a smoothly broken power law where the excision spheres do not grow indefinitely but approach an asymptotic value.
 The transition radius is given by the parameter r0 (sometimes called rb) which is not very intuitive.
 The script therefore determines the value of r0 based on the desired worldtube radius at the ISCO.
 This is also done using a root search.

 ## Running a simulation
 Create a new directory on urania.
 Ideal for this is `/urania/ptmp/`, do not use your home directory which is too small.
-Copy the launch script, the input template and the launch script into that directory.
+Copy the slurm template, the input template and the launch script into that directory.
 With all the modules loaded, simply run `python launch_runs.py`.

 ## Restarting a simulation
 On urania, simulations can only go run at most 24 hours.
 The executable will therefore write a checkpoint just before that time.
 To restart a simulation, it is easiest to use the `restart_job.py` script and simply running `python restart_job.py /path/to/simulation`.